Staying Connected when Socially Distanced

 It is possible to stay connected despite the distance, and it is important to remember this and to try to normalize social interaction as much as possible.
 Technology allows people to connect at a distance, so why should we let physical distance increase the distance between our connections?
 Answer: we should not.

-Hannah Lamberg is a fourth-year student at the University of Florida pursuing a Bachelor of Arts in English and a Bachelor of Science in Psychology on a Pre-law track.
-She is very involved on her campus as a U Matter We Care Ambassador and Public Relations Coordinator within the Dean of Students’ Office, as well as involved on the leadership boards of the English Society and Relay for Life at UF.
-She now works as a Student Brand Ambassador at Macmillan Learning.
+Hannah Lamberg is a recent graduate from the University of Florida where she pursued a Bachelor of Arts in English and a Bachelor of Science in Psychology on a Pre-law track.
+She was very involved on her campus as a U Matter We Care Ambassador and Public Relations Coordinator within the Dean of Students’ Office, as well as involved on the leadership boards of the English Society and Relay for Life at UF.
+She is now a student at the University of Miami School of Law.
 You can most likely find her talking to new people or writing poetry in her free time.